Skip to content

 I was pathetically poor at listening.

-Author of “Start With Why” Simon Sinek says, “if you keep your smartphone in front of you on the table in an important meeting even if your phone is in silent mode or off, you are addicted to the phone.
+Simon Sinek, author of “Start With Why” says, “if you keep your smartphone in front of you on the table in an important meeting even if your phone is in silent mode or off, you are addicted to the phone.
 If you talk to anybody in person by holding your smartphone on hand, you are addicted.”

 As Sinek said, whether it’s true or false, I lived with all of those habits.